These BTS superfans in the Philippines show you're never too old to be a K-pop stan

 The Facebook group includes over 14,000 members and is a constant stream of BTS updates, news and discussion.
 From V's recent Elle Korea photo shoot to Jimin's new solo album, "Face" — if it's BTS news, the group is talking about it.
 They also occasionally hold in-person events to celebrate birthdays and dance to their favorite BTS hits or just to have dinner and catch up on the latest BTS gossip.

-Sunio-Granali says everyone has a story about how they became fans of BTS — short for Batang Boys.
+Sunio-Granali says everyone has a story about how they became fans of BTS — short for Bangtan Boys.
 Some got hooked through friends; others through siblings and children.

 Sunio-Granali came across the band after spending time watching Korean TV dramas, she says.
 After she fell in love with a song performed by a member of BTS on one of the soundtracks, that led to another song, then another and another.